unc-csxl/orientation/frontend/higher_order_functions.md

 </tr>
 </table>

 As you can see, this might be a bit confusing at first!
-Essentially though, our `generateMultiplyModifierFunction` just returns another function for us to use elsewhere.
+Essentially though, our `generateMultiplyTransformerFunction` just returns another function for us to use elsewhere.

 Ultimately though, there are some pretty cool use cases for functions being able to generate other functions.
 While the syntax is a bit messy, using some TypeScript language features such as *type aliases* may help to make it easier to understand.